girder/large_image/docs/example_usage.rst

 By default, reading from an image gets the values stored in the image file.
 If you get a JPEG or PNG as the output, the values will be 8-bit per channel.
 If you get values as a numpy array, they will have their original resolution.
 Depending on the source image, this could be 16-bit per channel, floats, or other data types.

 Especially when working with high bit-depth images, it can be useful to modify the output.
-For examples, you can adjust the color range:
+For example, you can adjust the color range:

 .. code-block:: python